-The entire world is accessible now via technology, so they have flown across the world to capture these workouts and bring them to Europe.
+The entire world is accessible now via technology, so they have flown across the world to capture these workouts and bring them to the US and Europe.
 They are also making these workouts available on your time- things can get so crazy with work and life to even make it to a training session or workout class if you DO have the trainer, so they are letting people come to the gym when it works for them and be able to choose the workout they want, when they want.
 This has been done from home in the past with subscriptions sites- but that takes out the crucial community level to it.
 Coming to the gym and working out with like-minded people and inspiring each other side by side is one of the best ways to commit to changing your body.

 What advice do you have for people who want to get healthy/lose weight/work out but they are overwhelmed and don’t know where to start?

 I truly believe the most important thing when you start is to choose something you actually enjoy.
 If you love dance, find a dance cardio class that you can look at as a hobby for yourself.
 If you don’t like cardio and feel comfortable with simple weights- find a weight lifting or sculpting workout.
 If you commit to something you like, you will show up.
 Once you begin to get in this healthy routine and you start seeing change in your body and energy, you will want to increase your workout regiment and begin to add in the other styles and elements that will make your weekly routine truly well rounded.
 This is when your body changes in a way you didn’t think was possible.